 Buoyed by a successful pilot program, the University of Wisconsin-Whitewater has won nearly half a million dollars to help underperforming students succeed.

-The award, a UW System Growth Agenda for Wisconsin grant, will provide $479,506 over two years for the Pathways for Success program.
+The award, a UW System Growth Agenda for Wisconsin grant, will provide $479,506 over two years for the Pathway for Success program.

 "Part of our mission is to be accessible to a wide range of students," said Beverly Kopper, provost.
 "When you step on this campus, we do everything we can to help you be successful.
 We offer transformative experiences for students, and this program is symbolic of that."

-Students in the Pathways pilot program were required to attend study sessions, participate in mandatory group meetings and meet with their academic adviser three times a semester.
+Students in the Pathway pilot program were required to attend study sessions, participate in mandatory group meetings and meet with their academic adviser three times a semester.

 Kopper said there were noted improvements in retention and academic success.
 This program increased by 11 percent the number of students enrolled in basic math who returned the following year.

 Pathway won the 2011 Ann Lydecker Educational Diversity Award from the Wisconsin State Council on Affirmative Action and the Office of State Employment Relations.